lukiwieser/aave-liquidation-risk/README.md

 First, let's take a look at the activities (contract events) happening on Aave.

-For this, we take the transactions on the Ethereum blockchain involving the Aave smart contract.
+For this, we take the transactions on the Ethereum blockchain involving the Aave smart contracts.
 The specific method that each transaction triggers are encoded, as can be seen by the field `input` below:

 ![transaction-data.png](docs/transaction-data.png)